-The Service also undertakes consultancy work designed to improve the effectiveness of risk management, control and governance processes at the request of management, subject to the availability of skills and resources.
+This work is designed to add value and offer insights that should improve the effectiveness of risk management, control and governance processes at the request of the organisation, subject to the availability of skills and resources.

 Due to its detailed knowledge of systems and processes the Service is well placed to provide advice and support to managers on the implications of changes to policy or processes.
 As such, the Service must be informed and consulted about plans for major or complex changes to systems.
-The Service will advise / comment on proposed changes and the controls to be incorporated in new and revised systems but the final decision on whether to accept the audit advice rests with the relevant manager(s).
-However, where appropriate the Head of Internal Audit may escalate the issue to more senior management.
+The Service will advise / comment on proposed changes and the controls to be incorporated in new and revised systems when invited to do so or where agreed in the annual plan.
+The final decision on whether to accept the audit advice rests with the relevant manager(s) but where appropriate the Head of Internal Audit may escalate the issue to more senior management.
 The provision of such advice does not prejudice the Service's right to evaluate the established systems and controls at a later date.